On View at the Museum:

 Saturdays, Sundays | 11 am to 5 pm

-This exhibition explores the rise of digital weaving which emerged in the early 2000s.
+The Woven Pixel explores the rise of digital weaving, which emerged in the early 2000s.
 It brings together a variety of work by artists and designers who experiment with digital looms and jacquard software.
-It pays tribute to two artists in particular, Bhakti Ziek and Alice Schlein, who wrote The Woven Pixel (2006), which quickly became something of a bible for weavers in art, design and industry—-and referenced still today.
+It pays tribute to two artists in particular, Bhakti Ziek and Alice Schlein, who wrote The Woven Pixel (2006), which quickly became something of a bible for weavers in art, design, and industry—and referenced still today.
 Because every intersection of warp and weft represents a pixel, weaving seamlessly merged with the earliest computer technologies.
-Today digital weavers are altering the landscape of contemporary art and design using algorithmic painterliness, expressive structures and flexible parametric forms.
+Today, digital weavers are altering the landscape of contemporary art and design using algorithmic painterliness, expressive structures, and flexible parametric forms.
 Curated by Sarah Mills.